chobbs/flux/stdlib/contrib/chobbs/discord/README.md

 Here's the usage definition for the `discord.send()` function.

-    // Custom discord function
-    // `url` - string - URL of the discord webhook endpoint
+    //username - string - overrides the current username of the webhook.
-    // `username` - string - Username posting the message.
-    // `content` - string - The text to display in discord.
+    //content - string - simple message, the message contains (up to 2000 characters)
+    //webhook - string generated on discord to post messages to a channel

     import "discord"
     import "http"
     import "json"
     import "influxdata/influxdb/secrets"

-    //username - overrides the current username of the webhook.
-    //content - simple message, the message contains (up to 2000 characters)
-    //webhook - generated on discord to post messages to a channel

     //this value can be stored in the secret-store() hook = secrets.get(key: "DISCORD_HOOK")

     lastReported =
       from(bucket: "example-bucket")
         |> range(start: -1m)